aubguillemette/discord2slack/README.md

 8. Copy your Channel ID and paste it in the conf. section of the source code.

 #### How to configure a Slack bot
-1. Go here (but replace "YOUR_SERVER" ine the URL): [https://YOUR_SERVER.slack.com/apps/manage/custom-integrations](https://YOUR_SERVER.slack.com/apps/manage/custom-integrations)
+1. Go here (but replace "YOUR_SERVER" in the URL): [https://YOUR_SERVER.slack.com/apps/manage/custom-integrations](https://YOUR_SERVER.slack.com/apps/manage/custom-integrations)
 2. Click on Bots
 3. Click on Add Integration
 4. Name your bot, copy the Token and paste it in the conf. section of the source code.